Bayside Performance Park (Proposed)

 Our Vision for the Park

-The San Diego Symphony wants to create a permanent outdoor venue with superb acoustics that is aesthetically stunning and becomes a postcard for San Diego and provides vibrant programming that connects deeply with a wide range of audiences.
+The San Diego Symphony wants to create a permanent outdoor venue with superb acoustics that is aesthetically stunning and provides vibrant programming that connects deeply with a wide range of audiences.

 What is Bayside Performance Park?

-The San Diego Symphony proposes to make significant improvements to the park with a cost estimate of $45 million, which includes a permanent outdoor performance stage in Embarcadero Marina Park South where the nonprofit organization has operated its Bayside Summer Nights (formerly Summer Pops) concert series since 2004.
+The San Diego Symphony proposes to make significant improvements to the park which includes a $45 million permanent outdoor performance stage in Embarcadero Marina Park South where the nonprofit organization has operated its Bayside Summer Nights (formerly Summer Pops) concert series since 2004.
 Each year, the Symphony assembles and disassembles a “music-festival”-style stage, bleachers, seating, ticketing booths, concession and food stands, portable bathrooms and other items, along with a chain-link fence, for the summer season.
-The proposal would replace the temporary performance and event venue with permanent facilities on the same site and enhance other amenities in Embarcadero Marina Park South, all at no public cost.
+The proposal would replace the temporary performance and event venue with permanent facilities on the same site and enhance other amenities in Embarcadero Marina Park South.

 The proposed Soundforms stage would be the first of its kind to be built in the United States.
 The shell design is an acoustically engineered shell wrapped in a fabric that will both serve acoustic purposes and complement the design of the nearby Convention Center and surrounding downtown development.
 The shell will be a work of art itself – a new opportunity for public art.
 This stage provides a larger performance space for both the orchestra and guest artists.